Ktor 3.1.0 Help

 Introduction of ServerConfigBuilder

-A new entity, ServerConfigBuilder, has been introduced for configuring server properties and replaces the previous configration mechanism of ApplicationPropertiesBuilder.
+A new entity, ServerConfigBuilder, has been introduced for configuring server properties and replaces the previous configuration mechanism of ApplicationPropertiesBuilder.
 ServerConfigBuilder is used to build instances of the ServerConfig class, which now holds modules, paths, and environment details previously managed by ApplicationProperties.

 Package